Discover more from Frederick R. Smith Speaks

 His defenders say that the preceding statement is “out of context,” thereby requiring volumes of work to make such a statement seem acceptable.

-Singer arrived on the scene at Princeton University in September 1999 to take up his new position as a Professor of Bioethics.
+Singer arrived at Princeton University in September 1999 to take up his new position as a Professor of Bioethics.
 Got that—bio-ethics!
-There were protests, but since some detractors were pro-lifers, the detestable mainstream ignored it.
+There were protests, but since some detractors were pro-lifers, the detestable mainstream ignored them.
 Steve Forbes, an alma mater of Princeton, threatened to cut off donations.

 Singer’s philosophy (for lack of a better word) concerns animal rights that trump human rights.
 Still, his defenders say those who disagree are missing the “whole picture.”
 Singer and his defenders believe they have compassion for the animals, and the pro-people crowd “do not care” that the creatures experience death and suffering when subject to experiments.
 Singer and his defenders are typical intellectual giants with pea brains who can think up all kinds of words and logic to promote their agenda.
 Briefly, Singer believes it is morally (!) justifiable to end the life of a human being in many circumstances.